 The Brutality of Conventional Bunion Surgery

 Conventional bunion surgery is one of the worst surgeries there is.
-It involves incisions are often up to 5 or 6 inches long, broken bones, plates, screws and other permanent hardware.
-The surgery requires drugs to knock you out for the procedure.
-Patient have to stay at least one night in the hospital.
+It involves incisions that are often up to 5 or 6 inches long, broken bones, plates, screws and other permanent hardware.
+It requires general anesthesia which renders patients unconscious.

-Typical bunion surgery recovery time requires weeks, sometimes months of crutches and having someone wait on your hand and foot because you’re immobile.
+Typical bunion surgery recovery time requires weeks, sometimes months of crutches and having someone wait on you hand and foot because you’re immobile.
 This old-fashioned surgery comes with many months of healing time.
-It involves long-term pain treatment with addictive pain killers.
+It involves months of long-term pain management with opioid and narcotic-based addictive pain killers.

 It’s no wonder people avoid this surgery at all costs.
-It is a painful ordeal.
+It is a long, painful ordeal.

 The Alternative: Minimally Invasive Bunion Surgery

-In a minimally invasive bunion removal procedure, they operate on the bunion in a small incision.
-After surgery, one stitch closes the opening.
-Surgeons don’t use plates, screws, and other hardware.
-We only use a local numbing agent, so the patient is awake the entire time.
+A minimally invasive bunion removal procedure, is done thru three small incisions of about 1/4 inch each.
+One stitch closes each opening.
+Surgeons don’t use plates, screws, or other hardware.
+We use a local numbing agent, so the patient is awake and aware the entire time.

-If you or someone you know has bunions, check out Northwest Surgery Center.
-It is so easy for you to remove your bunions once and for all.
-You’ll quickly realize it’s an easy decision.
-When you experience the ease and simplicity of this bunion surgery, you’ll laugh at all those A-listers who needlessly surrender to a life with bunions.
+When you experience the ease and simplicity of minimally invasive bunion surgery, you’ll laugh at all those A-listers who needlessly surrender to a life with bunions.